ZILECAO/inheritable-solana/README.md

 ### 1. Why did you build your project?

-As quality of life around the globe increases, we begin to notice countries with aging populations, such as those in Korea or Japan.
-As widespread crypto adoption becomes the norm, a big question that arises is "what happens to our wallet funds after we die?"
-Are they stuck there forever if nobody else has access to our private keys?
-Although Web3 assets are relatively new, it’s always important to plan for the future, and when looking at options for passing down Web3 assets, we found no compelling solutions.
+In recent times, the general quality of life around the globe has undoubtly increased.
+In response to this trend, developed countries like Korea or Japan begin are left with aging populations.

+In tandem, as widespread crypto adoption becomes the norm, it’s always important to plan for the future, especially because there is no current solution that is compelling for what happens when a person dies and there are funds left in their private wallet.

 As a result, we built Inheritable to provide a publicly verifiable and quantum resistant solution to Web3 asset inheritance.